RonanChance/HRV/README.md

 # Kernel Density Estimations with FastKDE

 Bivariate Kernel Density Estimation (KDE) is a statistical technique used to estimate the probability density function of a pair of variables.
 It allows us to visualize the joint distribution of two variables and understand the relationship between them.
 By smoothing the observed data points in a two-dimensional space, bivariate KDE provides a continuous estimate of the density.
 This estimation is achieved by placing kernel functions at each data point and summing up their contributions.
 The resulting KDE plot displays regions of high and low density, allowing us to identify patterns, clusters, and areas of interest in the data.
-Bivariate KDEs are useful for exploratory data analysis, as they provide a comprehensive and intuitive visualization of the joint distribution, facilitating the identification of relationships, correlations, and outliers.
+Bivariate KDEs are useful for exploratory data analysis, as they provide a comprehensive and intuitive visualization of the joint distribution, facilitating the identification of relationships and correlations.
 They are particularly valuable when working with multidimensional data, as they offer a way to understand the interactions between two variables simultaneously.

 The reason this is useful is because we need to find two variables that best differentiate between healthy and sick neonates (each variable is a computation relating to heart rate variability).
 The following two plots showcase some early results of this process.
 The first plot shows the KDE of variables 2 and 3 whereas the second plot shows the KDE of the 2 and 19.